 For someone who loves making preserves and cheese, a practical walk-in pantry is just perfect for Sharon who can’t wait to join the bakeoffs that her lovely new neighbours often host.

-All of Sharon’s ideas of an ideal kitchen that she had dreamt of were expertly executed by design consultant Angela Purdy of Jag Kitchens in the Botany Town Centre.
+All of Sharon’s ideas for her dream kitchen were expertly executed by the Jag Kitchens design consultant team in their showroom, located in the Botany Town Centre.

 Jag Kitchens specialises in custom designed kitchens and has its own manufacturing plant.
-The staff also uses a state-of-the-art 3D computer design programme to show clients beforehand how their new kitchen would look.
+The staff also use a state-of-the-art 3D computer design programme to show clients beforehand how their new kitchen will look.

 The functional and stylish kitchen with customised cabinetry fits the space well.

-Sharon says: “I knew I wanted more drawers and not just cupboards.
-It makes sorting out much easier.”
+“I knew I wanted more drawers and not just cupboards.
+It makes sorting out much easier,” says Sharon.

-Malcolm McLagan, owner Jag Kitchens who is also onsite sums it up saying, “It’s all come together beautifully.”
+Malcolm McLagan, owner of Jag Kitchens who was also onsite, sums it up saying, “It’s all come together beautifully.”

 – Article courtesy of H&P Times